yomarfrancisco/acd-monitor/docs/achievements_log.md

 - These achievements set the minimum bar for robustness.
 - Minor regressions are acceptable as complexity increases.
 - Significant regressions (e.g., spurious >10%, runtime >5s, major instability) must be flagged explicitly.
+- **NEW**: All releases must pass Release Checklist acceptance gates.
+- **NEW**: All regressions must be classified and documented per Regression Policy.

 ---